gskinnerTeam/flutter-folio/README.md

 If you're new to Flutter the first thing you'll need is to follow the [setup instructions](https://flutter.dev/docs/get-started/install).

-Once Flutter is setup, you can use the latest `stable` channel, or switch to the latest `master` version to get the most current fixes for desktop/web:
+Once Flutter is setup, you can use the latest `stable` channel:
- * Run `flutter channel master`
+ * Run `flutter channel stable`
  * Run `flutter upgrade`

-If you've never run a desktop build before, you will need to enable it with a one-time command for your current platform:
-* `flutter config --enable-macos-desktop`
-* `flutter config --enable-windows-desktop`
-* `flutter config --enable-linux-desktop`

 Once you're on `dev` and desktop is enabled, you're ready to run the app:
 * `flutter run -d windows`